SViswanathanLab/TrPLet/snakemake_TrPLet/README.md

     * The ```config/sample_sheet.tsv``` file is an example sample sheet.
     * Modify ```config/sample_sheet.tsv``` to have the first column consisting of sample names, the second column consisting of fq1 file names, and the third column consisting of fq2 file names.
 Each column is separated by **one space**.
     * The fq1 & fq2 file names must contain the full sample names.

-* Step4: Run snakemake pipeline
+* Step4: Run snakemake pipeline in the background without requiring terminal connection all the time (since the analysis takes long)
   ```
-  cd snakemake_TrPLet
+  screen -S TrPLet
+  conda activate TrPLet # activate TrPLet environment
   snakemake --unlock
   snakemake --executor cluster-generic --jobs 20 --latency-wait 60 --cluster-generic-submit-cmd "qsub -l h_vmem=256G, -pe pvm 32 -o $HOME/snakemake_TrPLet/joblogs/ -e $HOME/snakemake_TrPLet/joblogs/"
   ```
-  * The running takes long, so it is usual the command execution is interrupted, need to rerun the above commands to generate all results expected.
+  * Press ```Ctrl+A``` and then ```D``` to detach the screen as needed.
+Use ```screen -ls``` to see the list of screens.
+Now closing the terminal or losing connection to the cluster should not interrupt the snakemake job.